 • Transcribe the content for closed captioning.
 The transcript may not be visible to viewers unless they click to reveal it, but search engines crawl through transcripts and the text helps them make better decisions about how high to rank a given video.

-• Build a video sitemap that can be submitted to search engines—which is another way to help them locate and index video content.
+• Build a video sitemap that can be submitted to search engines—which is another way to help them locate and

 • Maximize the number of videos available on your site, which helps search engines index content continuously.

 This last point is the most important: “High quantity is an absolutely critical factor for improving SEO performance,” says the director of analytics for a large business news organization.